BryceAudio/UnityAutoQ/README.md

 4. Find the ID question and put anything in the text box, I put 'THIS'.
 Click 'Get Link' then copy it. you will get this: forms/d/e/1FAIpQLSfutmvWX2NzKnRHnjO4H8R4_Zat_tISDhEK5cZL3BkkNi-bZg/viewform?usp=pp_url&entry.315461126=**THIS**

 5. This is your URL.
-Delete everything after the equals sign, this is where you put what you'll pre-populate the answer with
+Delete everything after the final equals sign, this is where you put what you'll pre-populate the answer with